 If you’re looking to start collecting art for your home, you’re in the right place.
 At Grove Gallery, we understand that it can be both exciting and overwhelming trying to build your art collection, which is why we are going to provide you with guidance on collecting art for your home.

-Read on for some top tips to start collecting art for your home, whether you plan on selling the art for a profit at a later date, or simply decorating your home with beautiful artwork.
+Read on for our guide to collecting art for your home, whether you plan on selling the art for a profit at a later date, or simply decorating your home with beautiful artwork.

 Start With Art You Love

-When you’re buying the first pieces of art for your home, it’s important that you trust your instinct and choose art that you love.
+When you’re starting small and buying the first pieces of art for your home, it’s important that you trust your instinct and choose art that you love, whether that be contemporary art, fine art, and many more.
 After all, you are going to be viewing the pieces you purchase every day, and want art with a design you love.

-This is why we recommend that instead of simply opting for prints that appear valuable, you choose art that speaks to you.
+This is why we recommend that you buy what you love instead of simply opting for limited edition prints that appear valuable; you choose art that speaks to you.

-Think about where you’ll place the art in your home, and whether you’ll enjoy viewing the piece day after day.
-If you’re unaware of your style, check out a few galleries or research some up-and-coming artists and see what pieces appeal to you.
+Think about where you’ll place the art in your home, and whether you’ll enjoy viewing the piece day after day, appreciating its significance in art history.
+If you’re unaware of your style, check out a few galleries, social media, or research some up-and-coming artists and see what pieces appeal to you.

-In some cases, especially if you’re new to the art world, it’s better to choose a piece from an emerging artist that you love instead of scrimping and saving for a print from a blue-chip artist that you think is just ‘okay’.
+In some cases, especially if you’re new to the art world, when starting an art collection, it’s better to choose a piece from an emerging artist (artists who are still making a name for themselves, meaning their art is often more affordable, but there’s a bit more risk) that you love instead.

 Consider What Will Increase in Value

-Blue-chip art is considered a safe bet when investing in art – this refers to art created by artists with a history of producing art that increases in value.
+Blue-chip art (includes works by well-known artists like Picasso and Warhol, whose pieces tend to become more valuable over time) is considered a safe bet when investing in art – this refers to art created by artists with a history of producing art that increases in value.

 Investing in art can be risky – no investment is considered risk-free.
-However, thorough research and quality art advisory services can increase the chances of your investment paying off.
+However, thorough research and experts who can help you choose art can increase the chances of your investment paying off.

 Know Your Budget